 There are plenty of other things to eat for breakfast besides eggs.
-Eggs are an obvious choice because they are a low carb, high protein option with a healthy dose of fat.
+Eggs or egg muffins are an obvious choice because they are a low carb, high protein option with a healthy dose of fat.
 But there are several other options.

 The important thing to keep in mind is to find dishes that are low carb and high protein.